mn-estatistica-consultoria/survey/README.md

 ## Admin Section

 The admin section is available at [http://localhost:3000/admin]().
-For the purpose of this demo it has not been password protected.
+To log in with the default administrator account you can use the following credentials:

+**Username**: administrator
+**Password**: admin123

 The dashboard shows the 5 most recent questions and guests.
 Using the top navigation you can access both the question list and the guest list.

 ![Admin dashboard](./public/images/dashboard.png)